-- (39) Despite subrule (22), the plaintiff is not entitled to costs other than disbursements if: - (a) an offer is accepted for a sum within the jurisdiction of the Small Claims Court of Yukon; and - (b) the proceeding in which the offer was made could appropriately have been brought in the Small Claims Court of Yukon. - (40) Notwithstanding subrules (24) to (31), if the plaintiff obtains a judgment for a sum within the jurisdiction of the Small Claims Court of Yukon, the plaintiff is not entitled to costs or to double costs, other than disbursements, unless the court finds that there was sufficient reason for bringing the proceeding in the Supreme Court of Yukon and so orders.
+- (39) Despite subrule (22), the plaintiff is not entitled to costs other than disbursements if - (a) an offer is accepted for a sum within the jurisdiction of the Territorial Court under the Small Claims Court Act, and - (b) the proceeding in which the offer was made could appropriately have been brought in the Territorial Court. - (40) Notwithstanding subrules (24) to (31), if the plaintiff obtains a judgment for a sum within the jurisdiction of the Territorial Court under the Small Claims Court Act, the plaintiff is not entitled to costs or to double costs, other than disbursements, unless the court finds that there was sufficient reason for bringing the proceeding in the Supreme Court and so orders.